FAQs

 Do you offer free or low-cost treatment for eating disorders?

 As a private clinic, Nurture Psychology does not receive any government funding.
-Therefore the running of our clinic is fully funded by consultation fees.
+Therefore the running of our clinic is fully funded by our consultation fees.
 We understand that private treatment can be a significant investment.

 In order to increase access to specialist private treatment, we offer a low-cost treatment package for adults (18+) that are not underweight, and have concerns about overeating or binge eating.
 Please note that this is a light version of treatment, and not appropriate in all situations.
 Feel free to email us to request more details.